millerhoo/journey4-adwc/workshops/journey4-adwc/README.md

 **Objectives**:

-- Learn how to create Oracle Machine Learning (OML) users
+- Learn how to create OML Users
-- Learn how to run queries and scripts in the web-based OML worksheets
+- Learn how to run a SQL Statement
+- Learn how to share notebooks
-- Learn how to create notebooks and share them across multiple users
+- Learn how to create and run SQL scripts